 The realism tests undertaken and subsequent results compared with known responses, indicate that the model produces intuitive responses to changes in travel costs.
-The fuel cost test identifies a low response overall which suggests that overall, any changes to fuel costs could be lower than expected for all purposes.
+The fuel cost test identifies a low response overall but remains close to the less elastic border.
+Overall, the value suggests that any changes to fuel costs could be lower than expected.

-The PT response is lower than expected, and therefore might be considered an optimistic forecast in response to PT fare changes e.g. less responsive to increases in fare, although for the fare-paying user classes is entirely within recommendations.
+The PT response is lower than expected, and therefore might be considered an optimistic forecast in response to PT fare changes. e.g. less responsive to increases in fare.
 It is also highlighted that the comparison data is not local to the region and so should be considered a reasonable response at this time unless further data becomes available.